A little about me and my photography.

 I have long been interested in photography, from the day I was given my first Kodak Brownie 44A.

 So, my interest in photography and cameras just bubbled away gently over the years.
-My sons can testify to the number of times I pointed my lens at them - with varying degrees of success!
+My long-suffering sons can testify to the number of times I pointed my lens at them, with varying degrees of success!

 I enjoyed drawing and it kept my interest in birds very much alive, but as the years passed my hands became less flexible and I found holding a pencil uncomfortable.

 With brilliant timing digital photography entered my life.
-I was quickly hooked, discovered the limitations of compact point-and-shoot cameras and swiftly progressed to a DSLR.
-I worked my way from a Nikon D70 through Canon 400D to my current set-up of a Canon 5D Mk2 with Canon 100-400mm IS lens, Canon 40D with Canon 60mm macro and Canon 17-55mm and occasionally a Canon 7D with Canon 100mm macro.
+I was quickly hooked, discovered the limitations of early compact point-and-shoot cameras and swiftly progressed to a DSLR.
+I worked my way through various set-ups and have currently settled on two Canon 70D bodies with a range of lenses, plus a Canon Powershot G12 as a back-up.

 For me, the pleasure comes from discovery, from BEING there, able to photograph what I see and capture that moment.
 Sometimes I look back at photographs I have taken and think, "Gosh.
 I took that!
 I was there when it happened!" and I realise how very fortunate I am.

 As with my drawing, I do not regard myself as creative.
 I make a record, of a moment that is unique.
 I am lucky enough to be present to witness that moment, whether it is a flower unfurling, a beetle crawling or a bird in flight.